-The public has come to look forward to intriguing artists talks at Pennsylvania College of Art & Design.
-The talks are always free and open to the public.
+The public looks forward to intriguing artists talks at Pennsylvania College of Art & Design by artists and designers from across the country.
+The events are enriching, educational and always free and open to the public.

 Watch these pages and PCA&D's Facebook and Twitter feeds for updates and announcements

 about all our artist talks and gallery events.